ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 </p>

 <p>
 The last part of this model is to add prior distributions for those parameters.
-Because we are working with rates on the log scale, something like this is not unreasonable:
+Because we are working with small rates on the log scale, something like this is not unreasonable:
 </p>

 $$